wp-plugins/wp-members/readme.txt

 * Added wpmem_email_send_args filter.
 * Added wpmem_is_user() API function.
 * Removed "you are not logged in" from sidebar widget.
+* Improved autoexcerpt to check if post object is set before continuing.

 = 3.2.4 =